GermanBread/nixos-fhs/README.md

 description:
   How big the tmpfs mounted on $mountPoint should be.
   This also affects the tmpfs size for temporary storage of the container.
-  Sizes must have a valid size suffix.
+  Sizes must have a valid suffix.
 ```

 ### services.fhs-compat.**mountPoint**